moralrecordings/ghidra-fidb-dos-win16/README.rst

 - GHIDRA_SCRIPTS: Location of the FunctionID scripts in the Ghidra install.
 Defaults to $GHIDRA_HOME/Ghidra/Features/FunctionID/ghidra_scripts
 - GHIDRA_PROJ: Location to create the Ghidra project used for processing.
 Defaults to /tmp/ghidra-proj

-For processing, you will need several gigabytes of space for the Ghidra project; approx 1GB of space for every 1MB of library data.
+Finally, run ``./fidb-rip.py [shortname] [path_to_libs] [path_for_outputting_fidbs]``; this will execute all of the steps required to produce a FIDB file.
+You will need several gigabytes of space for the Ghidra project; approx 2GB of space for every 1MB of library data.
+The process involves extracting and analysing every function in the library, so will take upwards of an hour on modern hardware.

-Finally, run ``./fidb-rip.py``; this will execute all of the steps required to produce a FIDB file.